Branch to Cloud

 Advanced Persistent Threats

-While Advance Threat Detection technology prevents customers from being infected in the first place, existing equipment is sometimes already infected or existing security mechanisms, like client antivirus or IPS systems, are unable to detect the infection because it was designed from the ground up to exfiltrate information on an ongoing basis and never be detected.
+While Advance Threat Protection technology prevents customers from being infected in the first place, existing equipment is sometimes already infected or existing security mechanisms, like client antivirus or IPS systems, are unable to detect the infection because it was designed from the ground up to exfiltrate information on an ongoing basis and never be detected.
 This is usually referred to as an Advanced Persistent Threat, a piece of malware designed not to be detected.
 Barracuda NextGen Firewalls detect these types of infections by monitoring and intercepting DNS traffic to known malicious sites, immediately stopping data exfiltration, and alerting the network administrator.

 Back to top